ashmchiu/cs184-final-proj-writeup/milestone.md

     <img src="../assets/milestone/milestone_update.gif" width="30%"/>
 </div>

-Using 90 frames per second, and 30 simulation steps per frame.
+Using 90 frames/second, 30 steps/frame, and 20,000 particles.
 A higher resolution version is on [YouTube](https://youtu.be/XzGDkuJSUBg).

 ## Reflections
 In our current simulations, we like that the particles are attracted to the sphere, wrapping around rather than falling straight down.
 However, we'd like to fix a few things in **particle movements**: